 They’re also lightweight, so you could walk safely on the roof without causing any damage to the shingles.
-The uppers are made from a sturdy yet comfortable copper leather.
+The uppers are made from sturdy yet comfortable copper leather.
 The boots are made to withstand the rough asphalt shingle roofing conditions.

-The outsole is the MAXwear wedge, the best option for slip-resistance, comfort, traction and grip on dry, dusty, wet and steep surfaces.
+The outsole is the MAXwear wedge, the best option for slip-resistance, comfort, traction, and grip on dry, dusty, wet, and steep surfaces.

 The leather is breathable and you can wear these during a hot summer without having to worry about sweating and blisters.

-5. Quality Without the High Price: Irish Setter 83605 Work Boot
+5. Best Value: Irish Setter 83605 Work Boot

-This model 83605 is one of the most popular work boots out there.
+This model 83605, is one of the most popular work boots out there.

 The shoes come with premium cushioning so they are really comfortable to wear all day long.
 It features triple stitching for extra longevity, they can last you a good year of hard roofing.
 The grip is great on asphalt and metal.

-The leather breaks-in really fast, without any pain.
+The leather breaks in really fast, without any pain.
 If you want to increase your productivity at work, these Irish Setter work boots are a smart choice.

 6. MegaGrip & Comfort: Danner Mountain 600 Hiking Boot

-They are made to withstand extremely difficult terrain, muddy, wet, rocky, steep and slippery surfaces.
+They are made to withstand extremely difficult terrain, muddy, wet, rocky, steep, and slippery surfaces.

 The outsole uses the latest technology: Vibram Fuga and MegaGrip compound.
 This adds extra traction and makes the shoes super “sticky” on wet surfaces.
 You can safely wear these on asphalt shingle roofs, and on metal roofs.

 The upper part is very resistant and made to last.
 They’re waterproof but don’t make your feet sweat.
-The flat sole is designed to give a secure footing and better balance on different awkward angles.
+The flat sole is designed to give a secure footing and better balance at different awkward angles.

-You might like: Best Hiking Shoes for Roofing in 2018
+You might like: Best Hiking Shoes for Roofing

-7. Top Pick for Replacement Pads: Cougar Paws Roofing Shoes
+9. Best with Replacement Pads: Cougar Paws Roofing Shoes

 The brand is extremely popular and makes some really great boots for roofing.